bcantoni/imagelinks/README.md

 **Linux**

-No builds are provided, but you can sync and build from source with `npm run build:linux`.
+No builds are provided in the GitHub releases, but you can sync and build from source with `npm run build:linux`.

 ## Usage